mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta-Wiki_Tips.md

 ## Search

 The search box returns results in the form of autocomplete suggestions.
-It also accepts fuzzy queries, which is useful for typos (such as matching the 'File Monolith' page to a query of `File Miniloth`).
+As it peforms a full text search it can be little sluggish on Firefox-based browsers.
+The results can also be navigated using keyboard arrow or tab keys.

 > **Tip:** if you still can't find what you're after you can try the [All Pages](/Meta-All_Pages) list, where there's a list of all pages by title and a list of all categories to browse.